-Prerequisite(s): SP 201.

-SP 204X-Intermediate Spanish for Business Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A study of simple Spanish texts relevant to business and management practices and general social aspects of the Spanish-speaking world.
+Prerequisite(s): SP 201 SP 204X-Intermediate Spanish for Business Lecture hours: 3 lab hours: 0 credit hours: 3 A study of simple Spanish texts relevant to business and management practices and general social aspects of the Spanish-speaking world.
 This course provides a cultural and technical background.
 Students who successfully complete SP 204X will receive credit for fourth-semester Spanish (equivalent to SP 202).
 Note: SP 204X is a terminal course.
 Cadets who continue on to 300-level Spanish courses must complete SP 202 as a prerequisite for upper level Spanish.
-Prerequisite(s): SP 201 SP 210X-Image and Meaning in Spanish Film Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 Film-making in Spain since 1980 within the dual contexts of Spanish film history and film theory.
+Prerequisite(s): SP 201 SP 210X-Image and Meaning in Spanish Film Lecture hours: 3 lab hours: 0 credit hours: 3 Film-making in Spain since 1980 within the dual contexts of Spanish film history and film theory.
 This course does not include a foreign language component and cannot be used toward a language requirement.
-Note: Cadets may not earn credit for both SP 210X and SP 310X SP 299X-Summer Abroad in Spain Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A summer cultural immersion study in Spain that includes language instruction appropriate with the individual student's level.
+Note: Cadets may not earn credit for both SP 210X and SP 310X SP 299X-Summer Abroad in Spain Lecture hours: 3 lab hours: 0 credit hours: 3 A summer cultural immersion study in Spain that includes language instruction appropriate with the individual student's level.
 All coursework is in English, although students receive some instruction in basic Spanish expression to help them complete the learning modules.
 This course is not applicable towards a foreign language requirement stipulated by various majors.
-Civilizations & Cultures (X).
+Prerequisite(s): None.
+When Offered: It is only offered in some summers.
+Civilizations & cultures (X).
+SP 302-Spanish for the Military and Defense Lecture hours: 3 lab hours: 0 credit hours: 3 Spanish for Diplomacy and Defense is a proficiency-based course focused on communication and cultural protocols with colleagues, associates, and native populations in or from Spanish-speaking countries.
+It specifically responds to what the US Army Cadet Command identifies as "...the need for young leaders to develop more cultural awareness and foreign language proficiency skills."
+Prerequisite(s): SP 202 and SP 303W.